nickyrabit/DataStructureAndAlgorithm/README.md

 # Data Structure And Algorithm
 Some of Data Structure and Algorithm examples I'm learning by practise.
-Inspired from @kumar91gopi and @zechtz.
+Inspired by @kumar91gopi and @zechtz.
 Feel free to edit and add varieties of achieving the same thing.

 # Content :